kalik219/Lead-Follow/README.md

 - added min function for date fields when creating a new entry.
 - fix issue where if a user edits a newly created line, the changes will not be saved
 - Fix table stylization bug for Positions and Ranks causing labels to be on same line as data field, might be a browser local issue
+- Made Create button look like Save button and positioned same as save button
+- Disabled Create when Editing
+- Disabled Edit when Creating

 ## TO DO:
-- Make Create button look like Save button and position same as save button
-- Disable Create when Editing
-- Disable Edit when Creating
 - Make date conversion into a callable method that returns the date formatted as desired.